 A resilient team can perform well under pressure and can embrace change.
 Resilient employees look forward, do not dwell on problems, and are able to maintain their productivity and positive outlook in the face of unexpected adversity or day-to-day work frustrations.

-Managers have an important role to play in building resilient employees and can create an emotionally strong workforce by:
+Managers have an important role to play in building resilient employees and can create an emotionally strong workforce through many important approaches:

-- Provide Purpose: Employees should know their purpose and understand the contribution that they make to the larger organisation.
+Provide a purpose – Employees should know their purpose and understand the contribution that they make to the larger organisation.
 An effective manager reinforces their objectives, purposes, and goals so that employees see the bigger picture and the value in their work.
 Without a clear purpose, it can be more difficult for employees to be resilient and preserve through difficult situations.
 Without purpose, they may give up and become hopeless.

-- Instil Trust: Trust is critical for open communication and when employees are comfortable sharing weaknesses, asking questions, seeking help, and taking risks, they are able to be more resilient.
+Create trust – Trust is critical for open communication and when employees are comfortable sharing weaknesses, asking questions, seeking help, and taking risks, they are able to be more resilient.
 Employees who trust each other are more likely to work collaborative and provide each other with the support needed to weather difficult situations.

 - Managers can engage their team in an honest conversation about who has excessive work and who could consider taking on more.